knowledge-club/bash/README.md

 - WHICH [en](content/en/which.md) [pt-br](content/pt-br/which.md)
 - WHOAMI [en](content/en/whoami.md) [pt-br](content/pt-br/whoami.md)

-Know more a command, or has a suggestion?
-See how [contribute](CONTRIBUTING.md)
+Do you know any other command, or maybe a suggestion?

+See how to contribute [here](CONTRIBUTING.md)